L33Tech/prancer/README.md

   -h, --help            show this help message and exit --version             show program's version number and exit -f ./FILE_PATH.py, --file ./FILE_PATH.py
-                        Python file to be lance'd.
+                        Python file to be prance'd.
   -y, --yolo            Overwrite original file, lol.
 ```

-So if you have a python file at `./test.py`, you simply run `lance -f ./test.py`
+So if you have a python file at `./test.py`, you simply run `prance -f ./test.py`

 ## How does it work
 The key tool we use it the `tokenizer` standard module in python.
 It allows us to tokenize any python script which then in turn makes substituting comments and variable names fairly simple.